demisto/content/Packs/AzureActiveDirectory/Integrations/AzureADIdentityProtection/README.md

 ### azure-ad-identity-protection-risky-user-confirm-compromised
 ***
-Confirm one or more riskyUser objects as compromised.
+Confirms one or more riskyUser objects as compromised.
 This action sets the targeted user's risk level to high.

 #### Base Command